William A. Porter

-William A. Porter (1928–2015) was an American businessperson who, along with Bernard A. Newcomb founded the first electronic trading platform, E-Trade.
+William A. Porter (1928–2015) was an American businessperson who, along with Bernard A. Newcomb, founded the first electronic trading platform, E-Trade.

 After the success of E-Trade, Porter also co-founded International Securities Exchange with Marty Averbuch and became the first chairman of ISE on his 70th birthday in 1998.
 Porter was the former chief executive officer, board member, and chairman emeritus of E-Trade.

 In 2000, CNN called Porter the "forefather of online trading".

 Later in his life he donated money to businesses and nonprofits benefiting organic farming, recreation and community building on Kauai's North Shore.

 Background

-Porter was born to William Asbury Porter Sr.(1899-1965) and Dorothy Louise Bullock Porter (1905-1980).
+Porter was born to William Asbury Porter Sr. (1899-1965) and Dorothy Louise Bullock Porter (1905-1980).
 He was raised in Boulder, Colorado, and spent his childhood summers as a cowboy on a Colorado ranch.
 Porter quit high school to join the Navy during WWII and was expelled from the Navy when they learned he was only sixteen.
 Porter later put himself through college, finishing undergraduate work in three years and working nights as a crew dispatcher on the Denver and Rio Grande Railroad.
 According to a 2000 CNN interview, Porter attributes his self-confidence to his work as a young cowboy:

 Hard, hard work.
 I used to get up at four o'clock in the morning and it was my job to go out and get the horses in and so forth and come in and eat and sit on a horse all day long.
 And when we weren't doing that, we were, you know, stacking hay or mowing the oats or, you know, whatever.
 When you're in the homesteading frame of mind you just do things because they're right and you have that self-confidence that just won't quit.

 As a student at Adams State College, Porter and other students would take turns visiting and reading aloud to the aged and infirmed former governor of Colorado, Billy Adams.

 Education

-Porter received a B.A. from Adams State College, an M.S. in Physics from Kansas State University, and a Master's degree in Management (M.B.A.) from the Sloan Fellows program at the MIT Sloan School of Management.
+Porter received a B.A. from Adams State College, an M.S. in Physics from Kansas State University, and an M.B.A. from the Sloan Fellows program at the MIT Sloan School of Management.

 Career

-First Company
+First company

 Porter started Commercial Electronics Inc. in 1968 and developed the first commercial low-light night vision for electron microscopes and the first color low-light (night vision) broadcast television camera, a technology that's used today in all broadcast cameras.
 Porter sold Commercial Electronics to Warner Communications after the cancellation of a large order during the 1974 recession.